denten-books/plain-text/1-chapter.md

 where the two meanings of code---as governance and program instruction---coincide.
 Code equals code.

-These considerations are relevant as we consider the production of text at the level of the device.
+The electronic book in my hand is one such device.
+It is also governed by codes both political and computational.
+And yet, I continue to read the book as if it was still an immutable object.
+I think of it still as an intimate artifact, a friend, wholly known to me and benign.
+This literary device is none of these things.
+It relays my reading habits to third parties.
+It changes itself as I sleep.
+It comes with a manual and terms of service.
+It *legislates* reading.
+The task of this chapter and of the monograph as a whole is to encounter the familiar book anew as a computational device.
+It is to imagine a hermeneutics capable of apprehending computation.
+Finally, it is to preserve as sense of human agency in the act of interpretation.

+First, we must locate the book.
+In this chapter, my concern will be with the location of the textual encounter and with a methodology that

 The formal concept of a "device," widely used in literary studies, is an artifact of an unfortunate translation from Russian.
 The word *priem* would be much better translated as "technique," in the sense of "method," "approach," or "procedure."
 The word "device" contains these meanings as well, but in modern usage, it usually carries a concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
 "Laying bare the device," for Shklovsky, meant making explicit the implicit mechanism of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.
 One could write, for example, "a field of study," without much thought about figurative space.
 Viktor Shklovsky (who coined the phrase "laying bare the device [*priem*]") would have the reader pause to consider the implications.
 In which sense ideas resemble (or not) a field?
 The writer could draw our attention to the strangeness of the analogy were he to mention "mowing a verdant field of study," or better yet, showing someone in the process of mowing a field while discussing epistemology (or something along these lines).
 The unexpected transference of properties accentuates and renews a familiar image.
 In what sense could one "mow" a "verdant" "field" of ideas?
 Such unusual juxtapositions renew the peculiarity of the initial metaphor.
 The figure is "made strange" again, in what Shklovsky calls the technique of poetic "estrangement" [@shklovksy_sborniki_1917].

 When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor, in drawing attention to its implicit, inner dynamics.
 Vladimir